-Always perform the pro-operation checks listed on page 34 before riding for safety and proper care of the machine
+Always perform the pro-operation checks listed before riding for safety and proper care of the machine.

-Failure to inspect the ATV before operating.
+POTENTIAL HAZARD Failure to inspect the ATV before operating.
 Failure to properly maintain the ATV.

 Increases the possibility of an accident or equipment damage.